Michael Dorn: Star Trek

 Dorn's most notable role to date is that of the Klingon Starfleet officer Lieutenant (later Lt.
 Commander) Worf in Star Trek: The Next Generation and Star Trek: Deep Space Nine.
 Dorn was the last of the main actors to be cast in The Next Generation, and prepared for his audition by isolating himself from the other actors and remaining taciturn through his interview, mimicking the personality of the character.
 His character proved so popular amongst fans that Dorn was added to the cast of spin-off series Deep Space Nine in an effort to boost ratings.

-He has appeared on-screen in more Star Trek episodes and movies as the same character than anyone else: he appeared in 175 episodes of Star Trek: The Next Generation (missing only the episodes "Code of Honor", "Haven", and "Shades of Gray"), 102 episodes of Deep Space Nine and four Star Trek movies, bringing his total to 281 appearances as Worf.
-He also appeared as Worf's ancestor, Colonel Worf, in the 1991 film Star Trek VI: The Undiscovered Country.
-He also directed the Star Trek: Deep Space Nine episodes "In the Cards", "Inquisition" and "When It Rains...", and the Star Trek: Enterprise episode "Two Days and Two Nights".
+Dorn (as Worf) has the record for the most on-screen appearances of any Star Trek character.
+As Worf, he appeared in 175 episodes of Star Trek: The Next Generation (missing only the episodes "Code of Honor", "Haven", and "Shades of Gray"), 102 episodes of Deep Space Nine, four Star Trek movies, and seven episodes of Star Trek: Picard, bringing his total to 288 appearances as the character.
+He also appeared as Worf's ancestor, Colonel Worf, in the 1991 film Star Trek VI: The Undiscovered Country and directed the Star Trek: Deep Space Nine episodes "In the Cards", "Inquisition", and "When It Rains...", and the Star Trek: Enterprise episode "Two Days and Two Nights".

-He was one of six actors to reprise his role, in voice over, for the Star Trek: Captain's Chair virtual reality game.
+He was one of six actors to reprise his role, in voiceover, for the Star Trek: Captain's Chair virtual reality game.
 In 2014, he participated in the fan-produced Star Trek episode "Fairest of Them All", giving his voice to the computer of the Mirror Universe Enterprise.

 In 2012, Dorn announced a desire to return to his Klingon role in a television series tentatively titled Star Trek: Captain Worf.
 He said: I had come up with the idea because I love [Worf] and I think he's a character that hasn't been fully developed and hasn't been fully realized.
 Once I started thinking about it, it became obvious to me that I wanted to at least put it out there, which I have, and the response has been pretty amazing.
 We've been contacted by different individuals–I can't say who and all that–about wanting to come on board and be part of this.

-In April 2022, it was announced that he would be reprising his role as Worf in the third season of Star Trek: Picard, which is scheduled to air in 2023.
+In April 2022, it was announced that he would reprise his role as Worf in the third season of Star Trek: Picard, which aired in 2023.